agile-humanities/agile_iit/README.md

 After dragging two images into the IIT Image viewer, the "View Two Images", "Crop Sections", and "Show/Hide Grid" buttons are functional.

+If a link other than "selected' is desired, the view link must be changed by navigating to admin/structure/views/view/iit_selected/edit and changing the url.

+This same value must now be placed in the 'Show Block on specific pages' found at admin/structure/block/manage/agile_iit/iit_content/configure

+## Modification

+If an image is suppplied to the view from any source other than the default,it must be configured.
+Configure the filed within the Drupal views editor by adding an "image" formatter from the Formatter dropdown Linking the image to 'File" if the image is to be linked to the original asset, and adding custom Style Settings.
+Choose Customize field HTML, Create a CSS class, and adding 'iit-thumb ui-thumb'

 ## License

 [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt)